Everything you need to know about all Apple custom chips

+We regularly update these posts to ensure they're up-to-date.
+We included the new A16 Bionic, M2 series of chips, and several other changes.

 Apple has been developing its own custom silicon for iPhones, iPads, Apple Watches, and many other products for several years.
-It has more than a decade’s worth of experience and employs many talented individuals, and it also has partnerships with leading semiconductor companies to produce these chips.
+It has more than a decade’s worth of experience, and it also has partnerships with leading semiconductor companies to produce these chips.
 Over the past few years, the company decided to take matters into its own hands, and it started to reduce using chips from companies such as Intel and AMD.

-With the introduction of the new M series of chips, Apple completely changed the game for Mac machines.
-Apple is a perfect example of what happens when a company controls so much of its infrastructure.
-It allows it to create more powerful chipsets that are more efficient than the ones offered by the competition.
+With the introduction of the new M series of chips, Apple completely changed the game for Mac laptops, desktops, and even the iPads.
+Apple controls much of its infrastructure, and it's one of the most valuable companies to take matters into its own hands.
+Having this much power allows Apple to create more powerful chipsets which are more efficient than the ones offered by the competition.

 Optimizing devices, developing hardware, and creating a platform where these products can communicate with each other provides users with an ecosystem that they can rely on and trust.
-We decided to make a dedicated page that explains the many different chipsets that Apple has created over the years and is currently using in its portfolio of devices.CONTENTS CLOSE
+We deemed it necessary to help our audience stay informed about the wide variety of chips that Apple has developed over the years; therefore, we created this post to help everyone understand the history and the key specifics of previous, current, and future Apple chips.

 Apple U-Series

 The Apple U series chip implements the ultra-wideband radio, and it allows Apple devices to locate products, such as iPhones, AirPods, and the AirTag.
-The U chip communicates with other Apple devices using the ultra-wideband that uses high frequency, low range, radio signals to locate devices accurately.
+The U chip communicates with other Apple devices using the ultra-wideband that uses high-frequency, low range, radio signals to locate devices accurately.
 The chip lets users find gadgets and smartphones to a highly accurate level, and it’s more precise than traditional GPS and Bluetooth trackers.

-These Apple devices are using the U1 Chip:
+These Apple devices use the U1 Chip:

 - AirTag

-- Apple Watch Series 6
+- Apple Watch Series 6 and later

-- HomePod mini
+- HomePod and HomePod mini-series

 Apple AirTag

 The Apple AirTag lets you easily keep track of your devices, pets, bags, and other items using the Find My app.
-It's easy to set up, and it works on all Apple devices such as iPhone, iPad, and Mac.
+It's easy to set up, and it works on all Apple devices, such as iPhones, iPad, and Macs.

 Apple W-Series

 The Apple W series of chips are used in wireless devices, such as AirPods (first generation) and Beats headphones (Beats Flex, Beats Solo3, Beats Studio3, BeatsX, Powerbeats3), and wireless earbuds.
 The “W” stands for “wireless”.
 It’s also worth noting that the Apple Watch Series 3 also relied on the W2 chip to improve Wi-Fi and Bluetooth efficiency, and it was integrated into the Apple S3 chip, which powered the smartwatch.
-The Apple Watch Series 4, Series 5, Series 6, SE, and later the Series 7 relied on the improved Apple W3 chip to improve connectivity and support Bluetooth 5.0.
+The Apple Watch Series 4, Series 5, Series 6, SE, Series 7, Series 8, and later the Apple Watch Ultra relied on the improved Apple W3 chip to improve connectivity and support Bluetooth 5.0 and 5.3.

 Apple H-Series

 The Apple H series of chips are mainly used in headphones and other wireless audio devices.
 The “H” stands for “headphones”.
-The Apple H1 chip was first introduced in 2019, and it was used by the AirPods 2, AirPods 3, and later in Beats products, such as the Powerbeats Pro, Beats Solo, AirPods Pro, and more.
+The Apple H1 chip was first introduced in 2019, and it was used by the AirPods 2, AirPods 3, and later in Beats products, such as the Powerbeats Pro, Beats Solo, AirPods Pro (1st gen), and more.
 The AirPods Max was unveiled in 2020, and it also relied on the H1 chip to manage connectivity, firmware, and Bluetooth connection.

+The AirPods Pro (2nd Gen) was announced in September 2022, and it came with the new H2 chip that introduced support for Bluetooth 5.3.
+The recently unveiled Beats Studio Buds+ earbuds are some of the first Beats devices to lack the H and the W series of chips to provide better support for Android users.

-These Apple and Beats devices are equipped with the Apple H1 Chip.
+These Apple and Beats devices are equipped with the Apple H1 chip:

-- AirPods (2nd generation)
+- AirPods (2nd Generation)

-- AirPods (3rd generation)
+- AirPods (3rd Generation)

 - AirPods Max

-- AirPods Pro
+- AirPods Pro (1st Generation)

 - Beats Solo Pro